 Any other consensus items that are not required to be in place within the IANA Stewardship Transition timeframe can be addressed in Work Stream 2.
-There are mechanisms in Work Stream 1 to adequately enforce implementation of Work Stream 2 items, even if they were to encounter resistance from ICANN Management or others.
+There are mechanisms in Work Stream 1 to adequately enforce implementation of Work Stream 2 items, even if they were to encounter resistance from the ICANN Board or others.

-The work documented in this Draft Proposal focuses on Work Stream 1, with some references to related activities that are part of Work Stream 2’s remit.
+The work documented in this Final Proposal focuses on Work Stream 1, with some references to related activities that are part of Work Stream 2’s remit.

 Requirements

-This section provides an overview of the requirements the CCWG-Accountability has to fulfill in developing its recommendations
+This section provides an overview of the requirements the CCWG-Accountability has to fulfill in developing its recommendations.

 NTIA Requirements

-NTIA has requested that ICANN “convene a multistakeholder process to develop a plan to transition the U.S. Government stewardship role” with regard to the IANA Functions and related Root Zone management.
+NTIA has requested that ICANN “convene a multistakeholder process to develop a plan to transition the U.S. Government stewardship role” with regard to the IANA functions and related root zone management.
 In making its announcement, the NTIA specified that the transition Proposal must have broad community support and meet the following principles:

 Support and enhance the multistakeholder model.